X

 If you have more time in Cartagena, you could even go further away to Santa Marta, which is a five-hour bus ride away.
 Santa Marta is an incredible national park with beautiful beaches and nature.

-The question of Isla Baru vs. Isla Grande for Cartagena day trips also surprised me because it’s the first time I can truly say I’ve been led in the wrong direction (in my opinion) by locals.
+The question of Isla Baru vs. Isla Grande for Cartagena beaches and day trips also surprised me because it’s the first time I can truly say I’ve been led in the wrong direction (in my opinion) by locals.
 I always ask locals what they recommend – something I often suggest other travelers do on my blog as well – and in this case, every local definitively recommended Isla Baru over Isla Grande.

 I wonder if there’s something I missed in the comparison, but I don’t think so…perhaps another trip back to make sure?